Hang Lung Properties (0101) H2 2025 earnings summary

 H2 2025 earnings summary

-Revenue declined 11% year-over-year to HK$9,950 million, mainly due to an 83% drop in property sales revenue, while leasing revenue fell 1%.
+Revenue declined 11% year-over-year to HK$9,950 million, mainly due to an 83% drop in property sales revenue, while leasing revenue fell 1% and operating profit increased 1%.

-CEO succession is underway, with the outgoing CEO transitioning to an advisory role and the board searching for a successor.
+CEO succession is underway, with outgoing CEO transitioning to an advisory role; leadership remains focused on stability and execution.

-Strategic expansion projects and asset enhancements were launched in core Mainland cities, supporting long-term growth.
+Strategic expansion projects and asset-light V3 blueprint launched in core Mainland cities, leveraging existing teams for faster, lower CapEx growth.

 Financial highlights